theaayushgautam/heart_disease_prediction_ML/README.md

 **Project Breakdown**

-**Project Aim**: This project aims to predict the likelihood of heart disease based on various medical indicators, allowing for early detection and prevention.
+**1. Project Aim**: This project aims to predict the likelihood of heart disease based on various medical indicators, allowing for early detection and prevention.
 The final product includes a trained machine learning model and a GUI interface where users can input personal health data to receive predictions.

-**Key Libraries**:
+**2. Key Libraries**:

 Pandas: Used for data manipulation, loading, and cleaning.
 Essential for handling large datasets and preprocessing data.

 NumPy: Utilized for numerical operations, especially with arrays, and performs essential calculations for machine learning models.

 Scikit-Learn:
 Model Selection: train_test_split for splitting the dataset into training and testing sets.

 Modeling: Various classifiers like LogisticRegression, KNeighborsClassifier, SVM, DecisionTreeClassifier, and RandomForestClassifier were used to experiment with different machine learning algorithms.

 Metrics: accuracy_score to evaluate model performance and choose the best model.

 Matplotlib & Seaborn: Used for visualization, primarily in the EDA phase to understand the data distribution and identify trends.

 Tkinter: A Python library for building the GUI interface, making the model accessible to users without technical expertise.

 Joblib: Used to save the trained model, making it easy to deploy and reuse for predictions on new data.

-Project Steps:
+**3. Project Steps:**
 **Data Loading & Cleaning**: Import data, handle duplicates, and check for missing values.
 **Exploratory Data Analysis**: Visualize data distributions and identify important features influencing heart disease.
 **Feature Engineering & Encoding**: Convert categorical variables into numerical values to prepare data for machine learning models.